-There is a real need for moral, intellectual, and economic leadership in this area, and the Data Guild is devoted to providing that leadership.
+There is a real need for moral, intellectual, and economic leadership in this area, and the Guild members are committed to providing that leadership.

 Members are owners and designers of the Guild as an organization.
 They are broadly empowered to define and improve its operations, business, and brand.
 While some members will naturally be more active or passive in their involvement with the Guild, every member is expected to view the Guild as a collective project — not simply as a source of employment.

 The Guild provides its members with a balance of market-rate compensation, income stability and benefits, upside exposure to a portfolio of equity, and agency.
 While it is not the best vehicle for reaching the extremes in any of these categories, it is unusual in offering significant value across all of these factors.

 The Guild engages only in business that is aligned with its mission and values.
 The Guild expects that members will care about the substance and impact of their work, not just its technical content.

 Our equity arrangements are key to the structure of the Guild.
 Members share in the realized equity gains that the Guild receives in proportion to the number of shares they have.

 The Guild acts as an equity investor, receiving returns when those investments pay off.
 Members accrue fully-vested shares in the Guild’s entire portfolio, exposing members to success held-in-common.

 These are not stock options with complicated, negotiated vesting schedules; rather these are shares that equate to member ownership of liquidity events.
 Shares are transparently allocated as follows:

 Guild shares have a natural inflation — new shares are created each month and allocated to existing Guild members according to the above schedule.
 This means that the relative distribution of shares will shift naturally over time.
 Shares never expire, but each share is naturally diluted over time.
 Existing members will maintain their pro rata through new share creation and allocation (weighted by level), and departed members will be gradually diluted.